Ichigo-Labs/unisegp/README.rst

     Since Python 3.3, The Unicode string is implemented with "flexible string representation", which gives access to full code points and space-efficiency `[PEP 393]`_.
-So you don't need to worry about treating complex multi-code-point issue any more.
+So you don't need to worry about treating complex multi-code-points issue any more.
 If you want to treat some Unicode string per code point, just iterate that like: ``for c in s:``.
 So ``uniseg.codepoint`` module has been deprecated and deleted.